Police: After initial terroristic threat, Urbana High School received several additional calls with similar messages from unknown male, female

 URBANA — Monday morning’s lockdown was ordered after multiple people called Urbana High School with threatening messages, authorities said.

-Not long after an unknown male called to say he "was going to kill students by shooting them" and also made mention of a pipe bomb, "several additional calls were made by an unknown male and female caller from different numbers, with similar terroristic threats," police said Monday morning.
+Not long after an unknown male called to say he “was going to kill students by shooting them” and also made mention of a pipe bomb, “several additional calls were made by an unknown male and female caller from different numbers, with similar terroristic threats,” police said Monday.

 A similar voice mail message was left at Urbana Middle School, police say.